exercism/go/exercises/concept/logs-logs-logs/.docs/instructions.md

 ## 3. Determine if a log can be displayed

-Systems responsible for displaying logs have a limit on the number of characters that be be displayed per log line.
+Systems responsible for displaying logs have a limit on the number of characters that can be displayed per log line.
 As such, users are asking for this library to include a helper function to determine whether or not a log line is within a specific character limit.

 Implement the `WithinLimit` function that takes a log line and character limit and returns whether or not the log line is within the character limit.